SemanticMediaWiki/SemanticMediaWiki/src/Schema/docs/filter.md

 $schemaFactory = new SchemaFactory();
 $schemaFilterFactory = $schemaFactory->newSchemaFilterFactory();

-// Find a schema/list by type and which can included different pages
+// Find an accumulated schema by type and which can included different pages
 // from MediaWiki where the type is used
 $schemaList = $schemaFactory->newSchemaFinder()->getSchemaListByType( 'SOME_SCHEMA' );

 $callback = function() use( $subject ) {
-	return $this->categoryLookup->findCategories(
+	return $this->categoryLookup->findCategories( $subject );
-		$subject
-	);
 };

+// Could be a simple list of categories, or as in the demonstrated case a callback
+// to lazy-load a possible expensive fetch
 $categoryFilter = $schemaFilterFactory->newCategoryFilter(
-	// Expensive fetch, lazy-load when required due to DB lookup
 	$callback
 );